-During the course of the year, and specifically in the Board of Directors meeting on 14 May 2021, the TRP Procedure was reviewed in order to adjust its contents to the modifications made to the Consob Related Parties Regulation by Consob deliberation no. 21624 of 10 December 2020, in force since 1 July 2021.
+In 2021, the TRP Procedure was reviewed in order to adjust its contents to the modifications made to the Consob Related Parties Regulation by Consob deliberation no. 21624 of 10 December 2020, in force since 1 July 2021.

-The complete text of the TRP Procedure is available on the Company website www.marr.it/corporate- governance.
+The complete text of the TRP Procedure is available on the Company website www.marr.it/corporate-governance.